-Income taxes for the three months ended May 31, 2015, included \$13.4 million of discrete tax benefits, consisting principally of the following: (i) a reversal of a previously established valuation allowance on a foreign deferred tax asset in the amount of \$8.6 million due to a change in facts that favorably impacted our assessment of the likely recoverability of that deferred tax asset; and (ii) the reversals of unrecognized tax benefits and related interest in the amount of \$5.0 million associated with expirations of statutes of limitations in the U.S. and international jurisdictions.
-Income taxes for the six months ended May 31, 2015, included \$17.2 million of discrete tax benefits, consisting of the amounts described above as well as an additional \$3.8 million of discrete tax benefits of which \$1.8 million related to the reversal of unrecognized tax benefits and interest associated with a statute of limitation expiration in an international jurisdiction and the remainder principally related to the recognition of a 2014 research tax credit.
+Income taxes for the three months ended August 31, 2015, included \$1.1 million of discrete tax benefits, consisting primarily of the reversal of unrecognized tax benefits and related interest associated with the expiration of a statute of limitation in an international jurisdiction.
+Income taxes for the nine months ended August 31, 2015, included \$18.3 million of discrete tax benefits, consisting of the amounts described above as well as an additional \$17.2 million of discrete tax benefits consisting principally of the following: (i) a reversal of a previously established valuation allowance on a foreign deferred tax asset of \$8.6 million due to a change in facts that favorably impacted our assessment of the likely recoverability of that deferred tax asset; (ii) the reversals of unrecognized tax benefits and related interest of \$6.8 million associated with expirations of statutes of limitations in the U.S. and international jurisdictions; and (iii) the remainder principally related to recognition of a 2014 research tax credit.
 A new law was enacted in the first quarter 2015 that retroactively granted the credit for our 2014 tax year.
-Other than the reversals previously described and additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three months and six months ended May 31, 2015.
+Other than the reversals previously described and additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three months and nine months ended August 31, 2015.

-As of May 31, 2016, we believe that the reasonably possible total amount of unrecognized tax benefits that could decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlement would not be material to our consolidated financial statements.
+As of August 31, 2016, we believe the reasonably possible total amount of unrecognized tax benefits that could increase or decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlements would not be material to our consolidated financial statements.